 The First Christian Century

-. esus of Nazareth
+A. Jesus of Nazareth

 The first century of our Common Era witnessed the ministry of an itinerant spiritual teacher and faith-healer known as Jesus of Nazareth (c.
 4 BCE – c.
 35 CE).
 That century heard his teachings in the villages and towns of Israel, and occasionally elsewhere, and gave birth to his legacy, namely, the communities dedicated to imitating the way of life which Jesus taught them and which he lived in their presence.
 This way of life meant, most particularly, that the members of these communities received and reverenced the gift of intimate union with the God of the Jews, whom he called “The Father,” treated with love and respect each person they encountered, and served the needs of those whom they found to be needy.

 During his lifetime, Jesus chose ministry rather than scholarship.
 He knew by instinct that he had to be among the Jewish people, addressing their needs, rather than in a synagogue, studying the scriptures.
 He had a deep knowledge of the Jewish Scriptures.
 But his life experience taught him that although the Jewish Scriptures made clear the will of the Father in general for all his people, an individual person could know the presence of God only by living the life of openly sharing oneself with others.
-Each person could find oneness with God simply by living with generosity of spirit.
+A person could find oneness with God simply by living with generosity of spirit.

-Jesus’ passion was to teach the life of love in discourses and engaging stories as a way of inviting other Jews into oneness with Divinity, and also to exemplify the actual living out of the life of love by offering to suffering and despised people the consolation of his ability as a faith healer.
+Jesus’ passion was to teach the life of love in discourses and engaging stories as a way of inviting other Jews into oneness with Divinity, and also to exemplify the actual living out of the life of love by offering to the suffering and despised people around him the consolation of his ability as a faith healer.
 In this way, in what is generally believed to be a period of one to three years of ministry, Jesus attempted to pass on to his students and followers his vision of what the Father’s will is and of what it means to be in the presence of Divinity.
 He taught them that together, as a community of people dedicated to loving and serving each other and those others around them, they were with the Father and in the Father, as the Father’s love flowed out through them.

 This was Jesus’ essential reduction of the complex cultic practices and moral demands made on the Jewish community by their scriptures, which they believed to be the word of YHWH, their God.
 Jesus taught that above all, the Father was to be glorified, and that this glorification was accomplished when the Jewish worshiper became a vessel of the Father’s love, which pours out from the worshiper onto the distressed and needy and despised, as it did from Jesus himself as he healed and consoled and spoke words of wisdom to them.